History of the All-Ireland Senior Hurling Championship: 1957–1959

-1960 to 1968 – The greatest Tipperary team
+1960–1968

 The Tipperary team of the 1960s is remembered as one of the most successful and as one of the most physically intimidating of all-time.
 Similarly, they are regarded as one of the all-time great teams in the history of the competition.

 Of the nine All-Ireland finals to take place during this period Tipperary reached seven of them.
 In 1960 Tipperary were so confident of success that team manager Phil Purcell declared that:

 Purcell was forced to eat his words; however, having surprisingly lost out to Wexford in 1960 the premier county returned in 1961, taking on the first ‘native’ Dublin hurling team.
 A tempestuous affair saw Tipperary being put to the pin of their collars.
 A rout was expected; however, ‘the Dubs’ stood toe to toe with the past masters of the competition and eventually lost by just a single point.

 In 1962 Tipperary secured a third consecutive Munster title and a safe passage into the All-Ireland final, this time taking on old rivals Wexford.
 Two goals for Tipp in the opening minute gave them a huge boost; however, the match wasn't settled until the final ten minutes when Tom Ryan scored a goal which meant Tipp won by 3–10 to 2-11.

 In 1963 Tipperary's dream of three-in-a-row was shattered when Waterford emerged as provincial champions.
 It was the last kick of a dying team, with Kilkenny providing the opposition in the subsequent All-Ireland decider.
 It was their third meeting at this stage of the competition in seven years.
 The men from ‘the Deise’ were losing by eleven points at one stage; however, they managed to bridge the gap to just two by the final period of the game.
 In the end, however, the young Eddie Keher secured victory for ‘the Cats’ by finishing with a record tally of fourteen points.